Golden Light Sutra: Chinese

 An extracanonical version, ascribed to Paramārtha, (499–569) is extant in a Japanese manuscript.

 Japanese

 One of the earliest Japanese annotations was an 8th-century kunten translation of the Yijing Chinese translation housed in Saidaiji Temple.

 In 1933, Izumi published the first complete Japanese translation directly from Sanskrit, followed by another translation by Ama a year later.

+Tibetan

+There are at least three main canonical Tibetan translations which reflect the growth of the sutra over time: